 By their Eco-friendly packaging, they are saving 2,100 trees, 860k gallons of water and preventing 400 cubic yards of landfill and 120 tons of carbon dioxide emissions.
 Isn’t that great?

 They’ve garments for both men and women.
 Also, they’re also providing accessories like headwear and bags.

-Naturals Inc not only concentrates on style, comfort and sophistication but also on sustainability.
-They’re in the field around 20 years and provide great customer service by guiding you to find the right clothes that fit your style.
+Naturals Inc not only concentrates on style, comfort, and sophistication but also on sustainability.
+They’re in the field for around 20 years and provide great customer service by guiding you to find the right clothes that fit your style.
 They are known for their simplicity and elegance.
 They also feature the collections from Eileen Fisher, Three Dots, Raffaello Rossi, and Chan Luu.

 Not only their products are sustainably made but also their packaging materials.
 Yes, they are using recycled materials in the packaging.
 Do you know that they donate their 1% of sales to the transparent groups in the countries that they do business in?
 So far they’ve donated $500k to the causes in their journey of 30 years.
 To know more about them, check this out.
 And you can find their collections here.

 People Tree is the pioneer in Sustainable fashion hence it started in 1991.
 Their dedication to the principles of fair trade, covering fair wages, good working conditions, transparency, environmental best practice, and gender equality earned the label ‘World Fair Trade Organisation product’.
 And they’re the first fashion company to get this.
 Their products are made from organic cotton, TENCEL Lyocell, and wool are made using traditional artisan skills such as hand weaving, hand knitting, hand embroidery, and hand block printing.

 People tree is completely for women.
 You can find jumpsuits, knitwear, leggings, coats, Tops, jewelry, etc.